alepandini/MDSubSampler/README.md

 ### Scenarios

-To run scenarios 1,2 or 3 you can download your protein trajectory to the data folder and then run the following:
+To run scenarios 1,2 or 3 you can download your protein trajectory and topology file (.xtc and .gro files) to the data folder and then run the following:

 ```sh
 $ python mdss/scenarios/scenario_1.py data/<YourInputXTCFile> data/<YourInputPDBFile> <YourPrefix>